Trent Park: Second World War

 Sir Philip Sassoon died in 1939 and the house was requisitioned by the government for use during World War II.
-Trent Park was used as a centre to extract information from captured German officers.
+Trent Park was one of three English country houses used as a centre to covertly extract information from captured German officers in a deception operation codenamed M-Rooms.
 During the Battle of Britain in 1940, captured Luftwaffe pilots were held initially at Trent Park.
 The rooms at Trent Park had been equipped with hidden microphones that allowed the British to listen in to the pilots' conversations.
 This provided information about the German pilots' views on a number of matters, including the relative strengths and weaknesses of German aircraft.

-Later in the war it was used as a special prisoner-of-war camp (the 'Cockfosters Cage') for captured German generals and staff officers.
+Later in the war it was used as a special prisoner-of-war camp (the 'Cockfosters Camp') for captured German generals and staff officers.
 They were treated hospitably, provided with special rations of whisky and allowed regular walks on the grounds.
 The hidden 88A pressure microphones and listening devices allowed the British military (MI19) to gather important information and an intimate insight into the minds of the German military elite.
 An example of the intelligence gained from Trent Park is the existence and location of the German rocket development at Peenemünde Army Research Center, when General Wilhelm Ritter von Thoma discussed what he had seen there.
 This led to the area being attacked by Bomber Command in Operation Hydra.
 Intelligence was also gained on war crimes, political views, and the resistance in Germany that led to the 20 July plot against Hitler.
 Eighty-four generals and a number of lower-ranking staff officers were brought to Trent Park.